wluo329/Data-Structures-Coursework/README.md

 # Data-Structures-Coursework

 This repository contains projects for the Spring 2021 iteration of CS 61B: Data Structures at UC Berkeley.
-Below is the course website with the respective projects.
+Below is the course website with the respective project specs.

 https://sp21.datastructur.es/